01 of 10

 Make a Tapering Jig

-Many fine furniture projects such as tables, chairs, etc., call for tapered legs.
-While there are many methods that could be used to create such tapered legs, probably the easiest is with a tapering jig for your table saw.
-A tapering jig allows you to adjust your tapered cuts to nearly any angle up to about 15 degrees and consistently rip such angles.
+Many fine furniture projects call for tapered legs.
+While there are many methods that could be applied to create this classic design, the easiest way may be using a tapering jig for your table saw.
+A tapering jig allows you to adjust your tapered cuts to nearly any angle up to 15 degrees and gives you the ability to do so consistently.

-The good part is that a tapering jig is a very simple tool to build, one that you'll find useful for numerous projects.
+Additionally, a tapering jig is both a very simple tool to build and one that you'll find useful for numerous projects.

 - Woodworking: Easy